 What is Vagabond?

-A vagabond, who is also known as a vagrant is basically a homeless person having no regular or permanent income.
-They usually live in extreme poverty that generally supports themselves by petty thefts, begging, or some temporary works.
+A vagabond, who is also known as a vagrant, is basically a homeless person having no regular or permanent income.
+They live in extreme poverty and support themselves through petty thefts, begging, or temporary work.

-Talking about their history, vagrancy was generally associated with petty crimes and begging.
+Talking about their history, vagrancy was associated with petty crimes and begging.

 Historically speaking, vagabonds are the people who are basically outsiders and came to settle in the towns or bigger areas in search of employment or in search of some help and charity.